KPZ231/what-now-chaos/README.md

 - PDF Export: jsPDF or pdfmake
 - Audio: Sounds and animations for better UX

+The app uses Stripe for processing premium plan payments.
+Here's how to set it up:

 ## SEO Optimizations

 The website has been optimized for search engines with the following implementations: